JakeGinnivan/aws-sdk-deep-imports/README.md

 The AWS JS SDK pulls in a lot of type definitions, this is because deep imports transitively pull in all other service clients.

+tl;dr, the patch reduces build time on a project which just imports the S3 client from ~3.5 seconds to ~0.6 seconds on my laptop

 ## Performance

 This is not extensive testing, but on my 16" MacBook Pro I get this